-- b.
-Fiscal Year Select the Fiscal Year for the specific contribution. - c.
-In-Kind vs Cash Select whether the contribution is In-Kind or Cash. - i.
+- a.
+Partner/Entity Name Select the partner, entity, or Federal Agency from the drop down.
+This drop down is populated by partners that have been added on the previous screen. - b.
+Fiscal Year Select the Fiscal Year for when this contribution will be completed, if a contribution will be delivered over several years select the final of this deliverable. - c.
+In-Kind vs Cash Select whether the contribution is In-Kind or Cash.
+If lumping all partner contributions into a single row and this contains cash & in-kind, select in-kind. - i.
 Cash, i.e., a cash contribution, can come from the partner's own funds (general revenue), cash donations from non-federal third parties (i.e. partner organizations), or from grants. - ii.
 In-Kind contribution is a non-cash contribution of value provided by the partner or by third parties.
-In-kind contributions are typically the calculated value of personnel, goods, and services, including direct and indirect costs. - d.
+In-kind contributions are typically the calculated value of personnel, goods, and services, including direct and indirect costs.

+- d.
 Contribution Category Select from the dropdown list of contribution categories.
-These categories mirror the types of technical assistance (see Appendix B) or fall under a category covering all types of financial assistance. - e.
-Sample Activities Select from the dropdown list of sample activities.
-The options within the dropdown list are determined by the Contribution Category selected. - f.
-Amount Enter the value of the contribution in whole dollars. - g.
-Relationship to project scope and requested RCPP funding Describe how this contribution relates to requested RCPP funding and/or how the contribution will further the goals and objectives of the project.
+These categories mirror the types of financial assistance (see Appendix A) and starting in FY 2023 include just a single category for all technical assistance contributions. - e.
+Proposed Typical Action Provide a description of the activities covered in this contribution. - f.
+Amount Enter the value of the contribution in whole dollars.